MagicalPotato715/Pathfinder-MKIII/JOURNAL.md

 # June 18th: Finished the Box Plot

 I finally finalized my box plot for the PCB!
-It's somewhat heavily inspired by Aecert Robotics' design, but I removed the pressure sensors because I don't see the point in them.
+It's also somewhat heavily inspired by Aecert Robotics' design, but I removed the pressure sensors because I don't see the point in them.
 Also, I'm going to use the Bno055 as the gyro because the one Aecert uses is kind of bad :/.
 However, I want this design to be original - uniquely mine, so I'm going to base the power from better buck converters, have the main MCU be a Nucleo F446re, and use more affordable budget servos.

 <img width="572" alt="Screenshot 2025-07-07 at 8 25 38 PM" src="https://github.com/user-attachments/assets/f1a7d65b-e78a-4c17-b261-9371db5360fe" />